SAMMISolutions/docs/doc_posts/_decks-and-buttons-buttons/editing-a-button.md

 Checking **Transparent Button** will remove the background of the image, but maintain the border.

 **Border Size** allows you to adjust the size of the border on the button, with the very left being no border, and very right being most border.

+### Settings

+Clicking on **Edit Settings** from a button's context menu will open a window showcasing all the different options you can configure to change the way your button behaves in different scenarios.